 Stuart has published more than a dozen peer-reviewed papers involving metal clusters and nanotechnology for scholarly journals such as those published by the American Physical Society.

-Stuart was recognized as a "Life Sciences Star" by The Legal Media Group in 2018 and previously in 2014, he was noted as one of a few preeminent Life Science practitioners in the U.S. Stuart has been listed by the IAM Patent 1000 and was named a New York “Super Lawyer” in 2022 and the ten years immediately preceding by Super Lawyers magazine.
+Stuart was recognized as a "Life Sciences Star" by The Legal Media Group in 2018 and previously in 2014, he was noted as one of a few preeminent Life Science practitioners in the U.S. Stuart has been listed by the IAM Patent 1000 and was named a New York “Super Lawyer” in 2023 and the 11 years immediately preceding by Super Lawyers magazine.
 He was recognized as a national “Star” by Euromoney / Institutional Investor's 2009 Benchmark: America's Leading Litigation Firms and Attorneys in the area of Intellectual Property.
 Additionally, he has been recognized by Legal 500 US.

 *Represented a specialty pharmaceutical company, in its challenge to a key patent listed in the Orange Book for a biotechnology company’s treprostinil product.
 The patent at issue covered three products for treating a rare but deadly disease, pulmonary arterial hypertension.
 The specialty pharmaceutical company initiated an inter partes review of biotechnology company's patent covering purification of the drug substance, which was also asserted in multiple Hatch-Waxman cases.
 In a 90-page opinion, the Patent Trial and Appeal Board (PTAB) ruled invalid all claims of this key patent.
 The decision was affirmed by the Federal Circuit in an expedited review.
 The biotechnology company subsequently purchased the specialty pharmaceutical company, and will work with it to develop its new product.